christafaa/rails-concert-management/README.md

 Add a new attendee to a concert:
 1. To add an attendee who is new to the organization, fill out the form on a concert's page
-2. Click Add Attendee.
+2. Click Add Attendee<br />
 Attendees must have unique names.
-If an existing attendee's name is submitted in this form, the existing attendee will be added to the concert's list and a new attendee will not be created.
+If an existing attendee's name is submitted in this form, the existing attendee will be added to the concert's list and a new attendee will not be created.<br />
 After prospect research is received, prospect information can be added and updated by visiting an attendee's page and clicking Edit Attendee.